Paying for Alcohol Abuse Treatment With Blue Cross Blue Shield Insurance

-Blue Cross Blue Shield will cover many treatment programs at different levels.
+Blue Cross Blue Shield plans might cover various treatment programs at different levels.
 Reviewing your policy will provide guidance as to what is covered and what costs will be out of pocket.
 As treatment programs can be very expensive, understanding what is covered can prevent unexpected financial expenses.
 Each policy can have out of pocket expenses that include co-pays, deductibles and maximum daily limits.
 There may also be different coverages based on the type of rehab program selected.

 Can I Pay Above What my Insurance Will Provide to Receive Treatment?

-While each policy, is different most do not cover 100 percent of the treatment costs.
+While each policy is different, most do not cover 100% of the treatment costs.
 Some policies will cover expenses much like other hospital stays.
 Others will provide less coverage depending on the policy that was selected.
 Understanding out-of-pocket expenses ahead of time is best.
 Reviewing the policy with the treatment provider will provide a clear picture of how much it will cost above the insurance coverage.
-Treatment centers often offer payment plans, accept credit cards and can offer financial assistance for those in need.
+Treatment centers often offer payment plans, accept credit cards, and can offer financial assistance for those in need.

 "Alcoholism involves an increased tolerance to alcohol — meaning it takes more alcohol in order to feel the same effect."

 Inpatient treatment programs offer a safe environment which enables the user to break the addiction and become sober.
-Patients are also given life skills which help to manage stress and recognize triggers that will create the strong urge to drink again.
-With both inpatient and outpatient programs, abstinence after treatment is the key.
+Patients also learn valuable life skills to help manage stress and recognize triggers that will create the strong urge to drink again.
+With both inpatient and outpatient programs, maintaining abstinence after treatment is the key.
 Taking alcohol out of the picture and staying away from environments that trigger drinking provide the highest levels of success.
 Outpatient programs offer many of the same treatment options without the overnight stay.
 This allows the patient to fulfill other obligations like work and family, while getting the help they need.
-Deciding on which treatment program is best depends on the level of the problem and the individual’s commitment to changing behavior.
+Deciding on which treatment program is best depends on the severity of alcohol abuse and the individual’s commitment to changing behavior.